 To achieve remission or cure

-In many cases, the aim of chemotherapy is to cause the signs and symptoms of cancer to reduce or disappear (remission).
+In many cases, chemotherapy causes the signs and symptoms of cancer to reduce or disappear (often referred to as remission or complete response).
 The treatment may be called curative chemotherapy.
-It could be given either on its own or with other treatments, such as surgery and radiotherapy.

 To help other treatments

 Chemotherapy is sometimes given either before or after other treatments.
-Used before (neoadjuvant therapy), its purpose is to reduce the cancer so your main treatment is more effective.
-If chemotherapy is given after your main treatment (adjuvant therapy), its aim is to get rid of any remaining cancer cells.
+If used before (neoadjuvant therapy), the aim is to reduce the cancer so the other treatment is more effective.
+If chemotherapy is given after the other treatment (adjuvant therapy), the aim is to get rid of any remaining cancer cells.
+Chemotherapy is often given with radiation therapy to make the radiation therapy more effective.

 To control the cancer

-Even if chemotherapy cannot achieve remission (see above), it may be used to control the cancer’s growth and stop it spreading for an extended period of time.
+Even if chemotherapy cannot achieve remission or complete response (see above), it may be used to control the cancer's growth and stop it spreading for a period of time.
 This may be called palliative chemotherapy.

 To relieve symptoms

-By shrinking a tumour that is causing pain and other symptoms, chemotherapy can improve quality of life.
+By shrinking a cancer that is causing pain and other symptoms, chemotherapy can improve quality of life.
 This is also called palliative chemotherapy.

 To stop cancer coming back

-Chemotherapy might be given for months or years after the initial chemotherapy has achieved remission of the cancer.
-This is called maintenance chemotherapy.
+Chemotherapy might continue for months or years after remission.
+This is called maintenance chemotherapy, and it may be given with other drug therapies.
 It aims to prevent or delay the cancer returning.

 Does chemotherapy hurt?

-Having intravenous chemotherapy may feel like having your blood taken.
-If you have a temporary tube (cannula) in your hand or arm, only the initial injection may hurt.
+Having a needle inserted for intravenous chemotherapy may feel like having blood taken.
+If you have a temporary tube (cannula) in your hand or arm, only the initial injection may be uncomfortable.
 If you have a central venous access device, it should not be painful.
+Your oncologist will let you know which method is suitable.

 Where will I have treatment?

 Most people have chemotherapy during day visits to a hospital or treatment centre.
 In some cases, an overnight or extended hospital stay may be needed.
 People who use a portable pump or have oral chemotherapy can have their treatment at home.
-Some programs provide a visiting nurse to give chemotherapy in your home.
+Sometimes a visiting nurse can give you intravenous chemotherapy in your home.
 Your treatment team will discuss which options are available to you.

 How long does treatment last?

 How often and for how long you have chemotherapy depends on the type of cancer you have and the drugs that are used.
-You will usually have a number of treatment sessions to try to destroy all the cancer cells, and these may be daily, weekly or monthly.
+You will usually have a number of treatment cycles, and these may be daily, weekly or monthly.

-Your doctor will discuss your treatment plan with you.
-Sometimes people have chemotherapy over 6–12 months, but it’s possible to have it for a shorter or longer period.
-Maintenance treatment (to prevent the cancer coming back) and palliative treatment (to control the cancer or relieve symptoms) may last many months or years.
+Often people have chemotherapy over 6–12 months, but it's possible to have it for a shorter or longer period.
+Maintenance chemotherapy (to prevent the cancer coming back) and palliative treatment (to control the cancer or relieve symptoms) may last many months or years.

 How do I prepare for chemotherapy?